ogs22/cookbook/glossary/coversinh.md

-An abbreviation for hyperbolic coversine. coversinh(x) means the hyperbolic coversine of x, ie 1-sinh(x).
+An abbreviation for hyperbolic coversine. coversinh(x) means the hyperbolic coversine of x, i.e. 1-sinh(x).